 The program supports Ontario-based professional artists in creating original musical works.
 This program supports music creators at all career stages, working in all music genres/styles.
 There are two categories:

-Note: For recording projects, see the Music Recording Projects program.
+Note: This program is not for recording activity.
+For recording projects, see the Music Recording Projects program.

 Program priorities include: